Salaah01/django-action-triggers/README.md

 }
 ```

+### Example 2: Webhooks and Message Queues on Product and Sale Creation/Update

-#### Example 2: Create a trigger that will hit some webhooks and add a message to some queues when the `Product` or `Sale` object is created/updated.
+Trigger multiple webhooks and add messages to queues when `Product` or `Sale` models are created or updated:

 ```json
 {